 This stage is the final stage of the implementation phase of the project.
 I have created three separate files, each corresponding to one of the data structures.
 Each file calls its respective parser and data processor classes to get the training and testing data.
 After this data is collected, each model is run across all data structures using hashed and unhashed data.

-All the experiments used to get the results are contained in these three files.
+These three files contain all the experiments used to get the results.
 These results are analyzed in the next section.

 Results, Analysis and Evaluation